aviator-co/av/docs/av.1.md

 - av-stack-branch-commit(1): Create a new branch in the stack with the staged changes
 - av-stack-orphan(1): Orphan branches that are managed by `av`
 - av-stack-restack(1): Rebase the stacked branches
-- av-stack-submit(1): Create pull requests for every branch in the stack
 - av-switch(1): Interactively switch to a different branch
 - av-sync(1): Synchronize stacked branches with GitHub
 - av-tidy(1): Tidy stacked branches